mwittig/pimatic-filter/README.md

 The Simple Moving Average filter, is the unweighted mean of a given number of previous sensor values processed.
 For a general discussion see [Wikipedia on Moving Average](https://en.wikipedia.org/wiki/Moving_average).

-The number previous sensor values processed by the filter is also called sliding window.
+The number previous sensor values processed by the filter is called sliding window.
 You can specify the "size" of the sliding window.
 By default, the window takes five elements.
 Initially, when the number of data values processed is smaller than the window size, the mean will be calculated from the existing values.